miroi/bagel_manual/source/molecule/molecule.rst

    |     Please refer to `Density fitting basis sets`_ for possible arguments

 .. note::
-   the use of mixed basis sets and/or density fitting basis sets is possible by specifying a different basis set other than the default for each atom (see example for `Basis sets`_ below).
+   The use of mixed basis sets and/or density fitting basis sets is possible by specifying a different basis set other than the default for each atom (see example for `Basis sets`_ below).

 Optional keywords